Okay Photo (Jaz Blom, Michael Rees-Lightfoot)

 Sport and art are separate identities.

 They are positioned as opposing, antithetical.
 But the two often interact with, and inform, the other.
-Both are vehicles: for growth, for change, as a way to understand the world and share meaning.
+Both are vehicles: for growth, for expression, for change; for us to understand the world and share meaning.
 They cultivate connections.
 They forge empathy.

 For many players, the state league season is imbued with a sense of hope.
 It is an audition for the national league.
 But there is no point in auditioning if there are no available positions.